Polvyer/Trust-me/README.md

 3. Two different point lights.

 --Sounds--
-1. Cricket sound effect to help set the tone of the game
+1. Cricket sound effect to help set the tone of the game.
+Game should be enigmatic and cricket sounds give off that mysterious vibe.
 2. Open door sound effect that is triggered when the character walks through a door.
+This is a puzzle/exploration game.
+A lot of small details like an opening door sound are very useful in setting up the environment.
 3. Stair sound effect occurs when player goes up/down stairs.
+This is the same as with the opening door sound.

 --Textures--
 1. Roof tiling